 All types of forest and woodland will be affected by climate change.
 For some, the changing climate may lead to an increase in growth, where other factors are non-limiting (i.e., water and nutrient availability).
 However, for many other sites, the suitability for different tree species may decline, and their growth will reduce.
 Climate change is increasing the likelihood of stand damage or loss from drought, wildfire, flooding, wind throw, pests and diseases.
 The rate of change is such that some trees may not thrive and may not even survive.
 This will affect the ecological processes in the woodland ecosystem, such as pollination and nutrient cycling for example, so that under certain circumstances, it will be necessary to intervene to ensure continued woodland function.

 It is therefore important to assess risks from climate change to each forest and woodland to establish what actions to take.
-Planning management so that ‘nature takes its course’ may be the best approach sometimes.
+Planning management so that changes continue to occur naturally with limited active intervention may be the best approach in some situations.
 However, future resilience is more likely if adaptation measures are identified and taken, for example, contingency planning for changing wildfire risk or exploring alternative stand establishment methods for changing drought risk.

 There are many ecological benefits from actively managing woodlands; taking the risks from changing climate (including pest and disease risks) into account when management planning and proactively selecting adaptation measures will support effort to improve resilience.

 It should be possible to identify opportunities to promote different species or habitats rather than accept the loss of features of interest.
 Such alterations may need to be reflected in the definition of ‘favourable condition’ for a designated site (e.g., Site of Special Scientific Interest), in which case the appropriate national conservation body should be consulted.